Case Study 02

 Overview

-The primary objective was to take a song that I share a personal connection with and create a poster that visually represents the emotions the song aims to convey, as well as my own emotions.
+The goal was to choose a song I connected with personally and create a poster that captured both the emotions of the lyric and my own response to it.

 Design Process